SmokeLog/SmokeLog-Community/README.md

 - **Provide Details**: Include steps to reproduce bugs or context for suggestions.

 ## 🚧 Current Focus
-SmokeLog is live, and we’re working on quality-of-life improvements, including:
+SmokeLog is live and evolving!
+Here’s what we’re currently focused on:
+- Expanding category-specific insights and achievements.
-- Enhancing dashboard performance and visualizations.
+- Improving dashboard performance and visualizations.
 - Integrating a Discord bot for real-time updates.
 - Improving authentication and optimizing Firestore queries.